sensson/whmcs-moneybird/README.md

 * The first invoice you want to synchronise;

 A token can be created via https://moneybird.com/user/applications/new.

-We suggest to leave the cron disabled until you have configured your ledgers and taxes.

 ## Ledgers and tax rates